CiscoDevNet/ydk-py/README.rst

 Documentation and Support
 --------------------------
+- Samples can be found under the <git_root>/samples directory
+- API documentation can be found at http://ydk.cisco.com/py/docs
+- Additional samples can be found at https://github.com/CiscoDevNet/ydk-py-samples
 - For queries related to usage of the API, please join the YDK community at https://communities.cisco.com/community/developer/ydk
-- Documentation on the API's can be found at `http://ydk.cisco.com/py/docs`.
-- Samples can be found under the <git_root>/samples directory.
-- Additional samples can be found at `https://github.com/CiscoDevNet/ydk-py-samples`.